 14. That’s it!
 You did it!
 You should see a “Success” message on your screen.
 The last step is to click on the the “Download .csv” button.
 A file should start downloading to your computer.

-Simply attach this file to the form below and click “Send”; alternative, you can email me the file at [email protected].
+Simply attach this file to the form below and click “Send”; alternatively, you can email me the file at [email protected].

 That’s it for now!
 Go back to the Setup your Amazon Web Services Account to read what to expect next.